lucasgatsasastro/lucasgatsasastro.github.io/_posts/2024-07-31-all-total-solar-eclipses-262728.markdown

  The complete obscuration of the Sun offers not only astronomy enthusiasts but also photographers a chance to capture the magical connection between the sky and Earth in stunning images.
 This is an event you won’t want to miss!

-<p><iframe src="https://www.youtube.com/embed/XG1TmhQZuNw" frameborder="0" allowfullscreen></iframe></p>

-See a Collection of the most Beautiful Eclipse Photographs.

  <strong>36 Talented Photographers from Total Solar Eclipse April 8, 2024.
 The North America Tour.</strong>
+ See a Collection of the most Beautiful Eclipse Photographs.

+<p><iframe src="https://www.youtube.com/embed/XG1TmhQZuNw" frameborder="0" allowfullscreen></iframe></p>

+<strong>See Next 10 Years of TSE - 2024 - 2026 - 2027 - 2028 - Total Solar Eclipse 2020 - 2030</strong>

 <p><iframe src="https://www.youtube.com/embed/7thb0CU52jI" frameborder="0" allowfullscreen></iframe></p>